 It’s pretty tough to enjoy summer activities in a backyard that bakes in the afternoon heat.
 We all need a way to get out of the sun, but still be able to spend time outdoors.
 We found these 9 clever DIY ways to a shady backyard oasis for you to help turn your space into a retreat!
 We didn’t want to just share the same ol’ wood pergolas (though if thats what you are looking for, check out our post on DIY pergolas!) so we hope these unique and creative shade structure ideas hit the shady spot!

-Our feature project above, is a DIY drop cloth fabric shade cover made by ‘Anything Pretty’.
+Our feature project below is a DIY drop cloth fabric shade cover made by ‘Anything Pretty’.
 Check out her tutorial, it took them just a couple of hours to get this up, and made over their old pergola!
 LOVE the globe lights woven through the shades.

 Here is another tutorial for a fabric shade by ‘Koiphen’.
 Good close up photos here to help you understand the wire system for holding the shades.